-On February 18, 2021, Council will hold a public hearing on: Case C7a-2021-0001 McKinney Falls and Thaxton annexation area (approximately 24 acres).
+On March 25, 2021, Council approved: Case C7a-2021-0001 McKinney Falls and Thaxton annexation area (approximately 24 acres).
 The area is located in Travis County near 8201 Thaxton Rd 78744 (Travis Property ID #782925).
 This area is currently in the City of Austin’s extraterritorial jurisdiction adjacent to City Council District 2.
 The proposed annexation area is currently used for agriculture but is proposed for small lot single family zoning (SF-6).
 The annexation will not have an impact on the boundaries of Austin’s extraterritorial jurisdiction.

 On July 30, 2020, Council approved: Case C7a-2020-0002, authorizing the full purpose annexation of a 56-acre property adjacent to City Council District 2 in southeast Austin.
 The subject property is situated near McKinney Falls State Park between McKinney Falls and Burleson Road.
 The Travis County Property ID number is: 788675.
 The property also was released from the 5200 McKinney Falls Annexation and Development Agreement executed between the property owner and the City of Austin.
 The current land use is agricultural.
 The annexation did not have an impact on the boundaries of Austin’s extraterritorial jurisdiction.